mdref/mdref-pq/pq/Connection/flush.md

 ## Throws:

-* pq\Connection\InvalidArgumentException
+* pq\Exception\InvalidArgumentException
-* pq\Connection\RuntimeException when no asynchronous operation is active, or flushing failed
+* pq\Exception\RuntimeException when no asynchronous operation is active, or flushing failed

 ## Example: